 There is always a family day with discounts on Wednesdays.

-In Yullbe’s spaced-out free roaming experience rooms, you can play various single-player and multiplayer adventures in virtual reality.
+In the spaced-out free-roaming experience rooms of Yullbe, you can play various single- and multiplayer adventures in virtual reality.

 - There are five 10-minute single-player adventures (Yullbe Go)

-- And then there are also the 30-minute multiplayer experiences with up to 6 players, including a journey through the miniature wonderland in miniature.
+- and then there are also the 30-minute multiplayer experiences with up to 6 players, including a journey through the miniature wonderland in small.

 You get a backpack with a virtual reality helmet and sensors on your hands and feet, and then walk through one of the free roaming rooms.